SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-crab-braincrab.md

 | **Hit it:** easy    | **Dodge it:** normal  |
 | **Move:** slow, swim slow     |   |

-It **can** detect nearby movement, walk on any surface, even upside down and also jump up to 10’ without a running start.
+It **can** detect nearby movement, breathe underwater, walk on any surface, even upside down and also jump up to 10’ without a running start.
 It **can’t** see well.
 **Also**, it is indistinguishable from a normal skull when not moving.